How do you make creative fields more accessible for young creators?

 Accessibility is absolutely crucial for creatives with disabilities at every stage of the creative journey, from writing a script to shooting the film to participating in an awards ceremony.

-We’ve rounded up a few of the resources Tsunoda discovered, along with other free tools to champion accessibility in the arts.
+We’ve rounded up a few of the resources Tsunoda discovered at that orientation session, along with other free tools to champion accessibility in the arts.

 1.Dyslexie: a font designed for people with dyslexia and other text processing issues.